php-library-league/shell/README.md

 bash shell/outsource-install.sh
 ```

-Optionally you may pass version of outsource repository.
+Optionally you may pass version of outsource folder.

 ```bash
 # Example how to runn script for version 1.1.0